-A strong fabric of partnerships
+A strong fabric of collaborations

 In a rural region with great distances between communities, resources are often limited and difficult to access.
 Ingenuity and partnerships are key.
-The ECCYWK, the Rural Communities Resource Center, and the Yuma Public Library work together to offer referrals, collaborate in planning activities, distribute books at community events, and support each other's programming.
-Ashley from the Public Library describes how they connect the community to resources: "We always just know we have each other [...]
+While the ECCYWK, RCRC, Prairie Family Center, and Yuma Public Library don't have formal written agreements with each other, they support each other's programming. join together at community events, and refer individuals and families to one another.
+Ashlev from the Public Library describes how they connect the community to resources: "We always just know we have each other [...]
 If I can't help you, maybe Claudia can.
 If Claudia can't, maybe Margo can [...]
 We really pride ourselves on if we can't get you or do for you what you need, we will find you who will [...] we'll bend over backwards trying."